Your views on Sand Dunes at Sandbanks

 Sandbanks Sand Dune Survey, Research and Consultation Team, BCP Council, Bourne Avenue, Bournemouth, BH2 6DY; or drop them into the 'Have Your Say' boxes in any of BCP’s libraries.

-The survey will close at midnight on 30 September 2024.
+The survey closed at midnight on 30 September 2024.
 If you have any questions or need the survey in a different format, please email coastal@bcpcouncil.gov.uk.

 We are asking residents and businesses for their views on the management of sand dunes at Sandbanks in Poole.
 Your views will help us develop the options for sand dune management which we will then formally consult on as part of the Sandbanks Dune Management Study.